 Toronto Anaerobic Digestion System - "Going Green for Green" VIDEO

 NEBRA Webinars & Workshops

 Co- Composting & -Digestion of Organics - recording of a NERC/NEBRA webinar, Dec.
 3, 2015 (1 hour, 17 mins.)
-Discussion of co-composting & co-digestion by Jeff McBurnie (Casella Organics) and co-digestion by Natalie Sierra (Brown and Caldwell), with input by Mac Richardson, Lewiston-Auburn Water Pollution Control Association.
+Discussion of co-composting & co-digestion by Jeff McBurnie (Casella Organics) and co-digestion by Natalie Sierra (Brown and Caldwell), with input by Mac Richardson, Lewiston-Auburn Water Pollution Control Authority.

 NEBRA / JETTC Anaerobic Digestion Workshop

 Georgine Grissop, CDM SMith: Anaerobic Digesters 101: Process Description and Process Control

 John Donovan, CDM Smith: Basis of Design of LAWPCA Digestion / Energy Recovery Facilities

 Dan Kelly, Tom Schwartz, Woodard and Curran: NEWEA 2013 - Combined Heat and Power